Sunday, October 31, 2010

 Conversely, God made Him male.
 In truth, man was made in the image of God.
 How he appears and moves, ideally, pictures divine nature and character.
 How can a man then be double-minded or doubles-sexed?
 How can he behave as if God did not make him male?
 Did God make a mistake in creating us?
 Of course not!

 All that man is, therefore, is the totality of what God had conceived from the start: a unique male individual, a proper mate for woman, a corresponding partner in marriage and a provider and protector of the family.
 Moreover, God declared that he would have authority over woman.
 Well, it is some divine-legal provision that arose from that sin the first woman and man committed (in that order).
-But, without going into that (perhaps, we can classify homosexuality as a form of dereliction of a God-given male/female duty), we can see the original plan -- no, the one and only plan given for all humanity.
-One that has been toyed around with by so many people since Sodom and Gomorrah.

 Many of us understand the foundational meaning of this text and principle in the Bible.
 And yet, not so many try to act upon it for their own sake or for their children or relatives.
 When God made the Sun and the Moon, He had specific purposes for them.
 We know what they are and what they are for.
 At least, today we do.
 But in the past, people made those celestial bodies as real gods whom they worshiped and gave human sacrifices to.
 Perhaps, humans do have a spiritual blind-spot that causes them to misread what is clearly visible and logical.
 They see and know but their hearts and their minds tell them something else.
 Is it any wonder then that He would tell Moses to write: God made the Sun and the Moon.
 God made them Male and Female.
 As clear as Night and Day and, yet, we stay in the Twilight Zone.
 And THAT is a really frightening reality.

-But, no, we allow things to happen because of our so-called democratic rights, our freedom of choice.
+We allow things to happen because of our so-called democratic rights, our freedom of choice.
 What we fail to realize is that God has given us vast freedom wherein we can be as happy and as abundant as we can be within His immeasurable limits.
 But we want something that will enslave us instead.
 For any form of deception is slavery.
 Instead of accepting His plan as to how we can glory and bask in His grace, we disgrace Him and His Creation.
 In short, we desecrate our very own bodies and even those of others.